 Employees using personal electronic devices discuss all sorts of work-related topics on social media — both during and outside of work hours and locations.
 As a result, confidential data can leak directly.

-Another security concern about social media — which continues to make headlines regarding our presidential election — is that criminals can exploit social media to rapidly disseminate “fake news” and other forms of misinformation.
+Another security concern about social media — which continues to make headlines — is that criminals can exploit social media to rapidly disseminate “fake news” and other forms of misinformation.
 Such devious tricks impact more than just politics: they can be used to manipulate stock prices, harm personal or business reputations, or even cause people to take actions that harm innocent parties while helping criminals.

 In Kruse Control’s clients’ custom-tailored social media policies, we spell out the consequences that come from accidental leaks of confidential information.
 We determine where risks lie and recommend actions to prevent them.